mlpack/mlpack/doc/user/matrices.md

 ## Representing data in mlpack

-Armadillo matrices, unlike numpy and some other toolkits, stores data in a *column-major* format.
+Armadillo matrices, unlike numpy and some other toolkits, store data in a
+***column-major*** format.
 This means that each column is located in contiguous memory; i.e., `x(0, 0)` is adjacent to `x(1, 0)` in memory.

-This means that, for the vast majority of machine learning methods, it is faster to store _observations as columns_ and _dimensions as rows_.
+This means that, for the vast majority of machine learning methods, it is faster to store ***observations as columns*** and ***dimensions as rows***.
 This is counter to most standard machine learning texts!
 It also has some implications for linear algebra operations; for instance, computing the Gram matrix of a matrix `X` is typically expressed as `X^T X`, but when using column-major matrices, the expression must be `X X^T`.

 In general, the following Armadillo types are commonly used inside mlpack: